dj-jayu/QuickSort/README.md

 To change the pivot selection strategy, change the pivot_option parameter to:

-- 0 -> first element-
+- 0 -> first element
 - -1 -> last element
 - 0.5 -> median of [first, last, middle] elements